 Take it As an Opportunity to Get Involved

 Social isolation is a common occurrence that can impact the way older adults live.
-If you want to get rid of depression, or stay away from cognitive decline, you must see to it that you get involved while in the retirement community.
+If you want to get rid of depression, or stay away from cognitive decline, you must see to it that you get involved while in the senior living community.
 Share a table with other residents when having your meals.
 Take time to listen to their stories until such time you are ready to share yours as well.
 You can also get involved in activities that will make each day memorable.
 You can pursue your hobbies, and discover new ones too.

 Get the Chance to Know Team Members